strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

 ---
-title: Local plugins development - Strapi Developer Documentation
+title: Plugins development - Strapi Developer Documentation
 description: Strapi allows you to create your own custom local plugins that will work exactly the same as external ones.
 ---

-# Local plugins development
+# Plugins development

 Strapi allows you to create local plugins that work exactly like the external ones installed with npm or through the Marketplace.